-Types of plan (or potential effects) Sites to scan for and check Initial list of potentially affected European sites Additional context European sites selected proposed can be confidently ruled out from any further consideration.
+Types of plan (or potential effects) Sites to scan for and check Initial list of potentially affected European sites Additional context European sites selected Strensall Common SAC wetland features from the type of development proposed can be confidently ruled out from any further consideration.
 Note that the indirect effects of changes to wastewater disposal are assessed separately under '7b'.
 3. Plans that could affect the marine environment Sites that could be affected by changes in water quality, currents or flows; or effects on the inter-tidal or sub-tidal areas or the seabed, or marine species None No European sites with marine features are considered vulnerable to development proposed within the plan None 4.
 Plans that could affect the coast Sites in the same coastal 'cell', or part of the same coastal ecosystem, or where there are interrelationships with or between different physical coastal processes None No European sites with coastal features are considered vulnerable to development proposed within the plan None 5.
 Plans that could affect mobile species Sites whose qualifying features include mobile species which may be affected by the plan irrespective of the location of the plan's proposals or whether the species would be in or out of the site when they might be affected Lower Derwent Valley SPA, SAC, Ramsar River Derwent SAC This considers direct impacts of plan proposals on mobile species.
 Although otters can range widely along suitable waterways, given the distance to those which occupy the Lower Derwent Valley 20km to the south can be considered distinct from those which make frequent and regular use of the stretch of the River Derwent in around Malton and Norton.
 Therefore, impacts on the Lower Derwent Valley SAC can be ruled out.
 Similarly, impacts on both the breeding and wintering bird populations which use 'functionally-linked land' outside the designated site are highly unlikely given the distances involved and so too can be ruled out.
 However, given the development proposals in close proximity to the River Derwent SAC, impacts on the otter, bullhead and lamprey populations of the river cannot be ruled out.
 Therefore, these features of the River Derwent will be considered further.
-River Derwent SAC 6.
-Plans that could increase (a) Such European sites in the plan area River Derwent SAC (within the plan area) The Plan makes provision for unspecified development in a small number of locations in River Derwent SAC
+River Derwent SAC